Understanding Final Expense Insurance

 What Makes Final Expense Insurance Different

-The qualification process is much easier.
+The qualification process is also much easier.
 Most final expense policies require no medical exam and use simplified underwriting with just a few health questions.
-Some even offer guaranteed issue policies that accept all applicants regardless of health status.
+Some even offer guaranteed issue policies that accept all applicants regardless of health status, though those come with a waiting period.

 How Final Expense Insurance Works